Chelsea Manning Wears This Classic Sneaker on First Day of Prison Release — And She Could Land in Vogue Fashion Spread

 The Converse Chuck Taylor All Star features a canvas upper on a vulcanized rubber sole.
 Iconic design elements incorporate a star-centered patch and striping.
 They’re available for $55 in unisex sizes on Nike.com.

-Manning was a former United States Army soldier who was sentenced to a 35-year prison term after she was convicted of charges related to disclosing classified military documents to WikiLeaks.
+Manning is a former United States Army soldier who was sentenced to a 35-year prison term after she was convicted of charges related to disclosing classified military documents to WikiLeaks.
 President Obama commuted her term 28 years earlier than her original sentence while he was in office, and her release date was scheduled for today, May 17.

 Born Bradley Edward Manning, she announced in 2013 that she was a transgender woman and changed her name to Chelsea.